AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/notificaiton-profiles.md

 1. Log in to Admin Console at [`https://adminconsole.adobe.com`](https://adminconsole.adobe.com) if you are not still logged in.

+1. Ensure you have selected the appropriate organization.

 1. From the **Overview** page, select **Adobe Experience Manager as a Cloud Service** from the **Products and services** card.

    ![Users](assets/product_services.png)

 1. If the federated ID for your team members has not yet been set up, select the **Users** tab from the top navigation, then select **Add User**.
-Otherwise skip to the section [Add Existing Users to Groups.](#existing-users)
+Otherwise skip to the section [Add Existing Users to Profiles.](#existing-users)

    ![Users](assets/cloud_manager_add_user.png)